Does your team still work the way they used to,

-instead of the contract templates that had been prepared so carefully?
+instead of automating contracting work, as had been prepared so carefully?

 Successfully implementing legal tech innovations has three dimensions and 9 best practice rules: